33eyes/trackers-analysis/02_set_research_questions.md

   The explanatory variables are the data researchers use to explain or predict the response variable in their research project.
 For explanatory analyses, these are the variables whose effect on the response the researchers are trying to study and explain.
 There can be one or more explanatory variables in a data model.
 - ##### Control variable
   Control variables are the data that likely affects other variables in a research project, but the researchers are not interested in their effect on the response variable in this project.
 For explanatory analyses, these control variables need to be included in the data model so that their impact on the response data does not confuse the explanatory variables' effects.
 For prediction models, there is no significant distinction between explanatory and control variables: they both are inputs to a data model that makes predictions.

 Whether particular data is an explanatory, response or control variable in your research project depends on your research goal/question.

+#### Example: assessing how my Fitbit data can be used my research project
+I have the following broad research goal: to understand better how my wellness habits affect how well I feel.
+In my Fitbit data review file, I've marked physical activity data that captures my walking and exercise habits (e.g., steps, distance, activity level, exercise, etc.) as potential **explanatory variables** in my research project.
+This data reflects some of my wellness habits, and in this research project, I want to use them to see if they can explain or predict how well I feel.
+I've marked physical health measures like resting heart rate, VO2 max, sleep quality, sleep breathing rate and sleep heart variability as potential **response variables** because they are indicators of physical health and wellness.
+These variables measure my overall physical wellness and, presumably, how well I feel, which is what I am trying to explain and predict in my research project.
+I've marked menstrual cycle data as **control variables**.
+Menstrual cycles do not reflect any wellness habits that I can control, so I am not interested in their effect in this research project.
+However, menstrual cycles likely affect how well I feel and hence should be included in my data model to avoid conflating their impact with the explanatory variables.
+I've marked some data as both explanatory and response variables.
+This is because, for some variables, I am so far unclear on how I might use them in my research, e.g., the raw heart rate data.
+Or it is because I plan to use some parts of that data as explanatory and other parts as response, e.g., sleep times are habits I can control and hence consider explanatory, while sleep quality seems more like a response variable candidate in my research project.